When using the Unity C# Job System, make sure you adhere to the following:

 See in Glossary to complete before the control thread can use them again.
 It is not enough to check JobHandle.IsCompleted.
 You must call the method

 Complete also cleans up the state in the safety system.
 Not doing so introduces a memory leak.
 This process also applies if you schedule new jobs every frame that has a dependency on the previous frame’s job.

 You can only call Schedule and

-Complete from the main thread.
+Complete from the same control thread.
 If one job depends on another, use

 JobHandle to manage dependencies rather than trying to schedule jobs within jobs.